 Today the self-storage market is white-hot!
 With billions of dollars of equity looking to be deployed in the self-storage space we are finding that many self-storge owners are receiving unsolicited offers from buyers that are aggressively looking to acquire self-storage assets “off market.”
 It is not uncommon for a self-storage owner to receive 3-10 phone calls a week from buyers looking to acquire their property and many times these buyers are providing the owner an off market “unsolicited offer,” with little to no property-level information.
 At first glance, these unsolicited offers seem too good to be true; high valuation, relatively quick closing and no broker commission.
 The fact is they are too good to be true!
 The reason that buyers are approaching sellers directly is they want to tie up the self-storage property before fully analyzing the asset or submarket and will ultimately try and buy the self-storage asset at a below market price in an uncompetitive environment.
 This process is putting many owners in a very bad situation and ultimately costing them millions of dollars.

-The first few weeks of 2021 have confirmed that investor sentiment towards self-storage is at an all-time high.
-Today, stabilized assets are commanding record high pricing while newly developed lease-up properties and C of O deals are regaining momentum and pricing power, reinforcing that once again, self-storage will emerge from a market disruption as the shining star of commercial real estate.
-This is largely being driven by the current debt markets and the investment community’s strong desire for yield and assets with low capital expenditures, such as self-storage.
+As we kick off 2022, its hard to imagine how the self-storage market can get any better.
+Economists continue to prognosticate that the self-storage market is sound and actually getting better; brokerage firms continue making rosy forecasts for the industry and your uncle, as predicted, has made his doomsday predictions at the holiday dinner table.
+The first few weeks of 2022 have confirmed that investor sentiment towards self-storage is at an all-time high.
+Today, stabilized assets are commanding record high pricing while newly developed lease-up properties and C of O deals are continuing to gain momentum and pricing power.
+This is largely due to strong and improving market fundamentals and the investment community’s desire for yield with low capital expenditure assets such as self-storage.